Ankur3107/ankur3107.github.io/_posts/2020-08-02-Tokenizations.md

 3000|2|2|29.973307
 3500|2|2|31.415203

 `2.
-Multi-processing approach:` I have used *concurrent.futures* package to parallized tokenization code.
+Multi-processing approach:` I have used *concurrent.futures* package to parallelize tokenization code.

 ```python